 Knowing the time it takes to clear roads after a winter storm can help the department better analyze the costs associated with that work.
 MoDOT's response to winter events provides good customer service for the traveling public while keeping costs as low as possible.
 These efforts result in reduced traffic delays due to winter events and, more importantly, safer travel during these events.
 In recent years, MoDOT has been more aggressive in messaging the public urging them to travel only if necessary, during winter events.
 This messaging is in the form of social media posts and media releases.
-The 2021-2022 season and the start of the 2022-2023 season have been especially challenging due to MoDOT's maintenance function being understaffed by several hundred employees.
-For the 2022-2023 season MoDOT's maintenance function is understaffed by nearly 1,000 employees, several hundred more than the previous season.
-This information has been communicated to the public along with the anticipation that it will take longer to clear the roads following a winter event.
-The start of the 2022-2023 winter season, October through December, has seen two significant events that affected more than one district.
-One of those events was a multi-day event followed by extremely low temperatures that had an effect on MoDOT's time to meet winter objectives.
-For the first three months of the 2022-2023 winter season, MoDOT's time for meeting objectives for continuous operations routes was 7.2 hours and 7.8 hours for non-continuous routes.
+The last two seasons have been especially challenging due to MoDOT's maintenance function being understaffed by several hundred employees.
+For the 2022-2023 season MoDOT's maintenance function was understaffed by nearly 1,000 employees, several hundred more than the previous season.
+This information was communicated to the public along with the anticipation that it will take longer to clear the roads following a winter event.
+Overall, the 2022-2023 winter season was fairly mild in terms of total winter precipitation, however, there were a few significant events involving frozen precipitation or extremely low temperatures that extended the time to clear the roads after these storms.
+Even though these individual events were challenging and required shifting and sharing of resources statewide, MoDOT's overall time to meet winter objectives decreased from the previous season.
+For the 2022-2023 winter season MoDOT's time for meeting objectives for continuous operations routes was 5.9 hours and 7.3 hours for non-continuous routes, representing a 29% and 23% improvement from the previous season, respectively.

-On average, winter operations cost about \$51 million per year.
-MoDOT has expended \$7.3 million through Dec.
-31, 2022, for the 2022-2023 winter season.
+On average, MoDOT'S winter operations have cost about \$51 million per year, over the last five years.
+MoDOT's cost for the 2022-2023 winter season was \$31.7 million, as of April 31, 2023.